What Are Social Tokens?

 Social tokens mainly consist of two types: personal and community.
 ‘Participation tokens’ and ‘social platform tokens’ are other terms one may come across.
 They are considered separate groups from the other major classes.
 Let us now dive into the details of their types.

-• Personal tokens, also known as “creator tokens,” are created by people in exchange for labor and other services.
+- Personal tokens, also known as “creator tokens,” are created by people in exchange for labor and other services.
 Today, famous people use these tokens to advance their careers or popularity, including athletes, artists, musicians, and even ordinary people.

 For example, the French businessman Alex Masmej tokenized himself by offering ALEX to cryptocurrency enthusiasts.
 In this way, he raised the funding he needed to create his own media network, and in return, he offered token holders a portion of Masmej’s future earnings over the next three years.
-Similarly, some influencers are already selling these tokens to their fans, giving them access to socialize with them.
+Similarly, some influencers are already selling these tokens to their fans, giving them access to socialize with them. - Issuing community tokens or community currency is a strategy used by companies or groups of individuals to promote unique brands to customers.
+Token holders can enjoy the special benefits available only to that community, such as access to limited-edition merchandise.
+They differ from personal tokens in that the owner can be granted management rights and a share of the company’s profits.

 Unlike personal tokens, community tokens are more marketable because the organization responsible for issuing them already has a significant audience.
-A decentralized autonomous organization (DAO) is primarily responsible for issuing community tokens.
+A decentralized autonomous organization (DAO) is primarily responsible for issuing community tokens. - Participation tokens are also sometimes referred to as community tokens.
+Participation in project development allows users to earn these tokens.
+A great example of community interaction is the Friends with Benefits community.

-• Social Platform Tokens reflect control over a platform that allows for the issuance and exchange of social tokens.
+- Social Platform Tokens reflect control over a platform that allows for the issuance and exchange of social tokens.
 They are issued by the sites that allow them to be created and exchanged.
 The issuer determines the benefits and value of each token, but holders can expect to receive a myriad of benefits.

 Rally and TryRoll are examples of social platform tokens.
 Rally is a well-known social token platform that allows people, celebrities, and companies to create their own social tokens and NFTs.
 In contrast, TryRoll allows users to develop an ERC-20 token that can be distributed to others on various platforms.
 It also gives Ethereum the ability to send social tokens to any address compatible with ERC-20 tokens.